AustinCGomez/Python-File-Mover-CLI/README.md

 ## License

-SPFM operates under the MIT License.
+Python File Mover CLI operates under the MIT License.
 For the full license text, refer to the `LICENSE` file included within the repository.

 Experience the convenience of file management with SPFM—simple, efficient, and effective!